 A Boston native, Bob Regan attended Catholic schools before launching a career that would ultimately take him to boarding school teaching, coaching, and house mastering, and then to the corporate world where he became a global marketing director for a Fortune-40 company.
 He was then recruited to become President and CEO of a prominent corporate college in the financial services space, a position he held for 21 years.
-Following his corporate college presidency, Bob followed his passion for equity and inclusion and served as Interim President for a struggling urban college, co-founder of a university freshman program for inner city students not yet college ready, and President of a Catholic school.
+Following his corporate college presidency, Bob followed his passion for equity and inclusion and served as Interim President for a struggling but missioncritical urban college, co-founder of a university freshman program for inner city students not yet college ready, and President of a Catholic school.
+It was during his brief interim presidency of an independent Catholic school that Bob witnessed firsthand the leadership and governance challenges that threatened the future of otherwise perfectly positioned and mission-critical institutions.
 Bob joined Carney, Sandoe & Associates in 2012 where he founded and currently oversees the firm's Catholic Schools Practice.
-Bob has conducted more than 30 leadership searches for Catholic schools and Arch/dioceses.
+Bob has conducted more than 60 leadership searches for Catholic schools and Arch/dioceses.
 He is one of the most sought after search executives in the Catholic schools space and believes the search process is not just about finding great leaders for worthy institutions-that's a given-but providing ongoing counsel to governing boards eager to improve their practices and take their schools to the next level.
 In some respects, "the going becomes the goal" in many of the successful leadership searches that Bob conducts.